yomex96/DevOps-Assessment/README.md

   --region us-east-1
 ```

-This ensures the distributed lock mechanism works in the DR region without any manual setup at failover time.
-Without this, two operators could run `terraform apply` simultaneously during a chaotic failover — the most common cause of state corruption.
+This ensures the distributed lock works in the DR region immediately — no manual setup required at failover time.
+Without it, two operators running `terraform apply` simultaneously during a chaotic failover is the most common cause of state corruption.

 ---

 ### During a Disaster — Failover Execution

-**Step 3 — Confirm `us-east-1` is Unreachable**
+**Step 3 — Confirm `us-east-1` is unreachable**

-Before acting, verify the outage is real and not a transient API error.
+Verify the outage is real — not a transient API error.
 Check the [AWS Service Health Dashboard](https://health.aws.amazon.com/health/status).
 A transient error that self-resolves while a failover is mid-flight is the scenario most likely to produce state corruption.

-**Step 4 — Identify the Latest Replicated State Version**
+**Step 4 — Identify the latest replicated state version**

-The S3 replication job may have been mid-flight when the region went down.
-Identify the most recent complete state object version in the DR bucket:

 ```bash
 aws s3api list-object-versions \